-‘Remember remember the 5th of November’ – something that outside of the UK usually brings many a questionable expression since it’s a wholly British tradition.
-For those out of the loop, this stems back to the 15th century and involves burning a dummy known as a Guy in name of the man who was arrested for the gunpowder plot against parliament.
+‘Remember, remember the 5th of November’ – a saying that outside of the UK usually elicits many a puzzled expression since it’s a wholly British tradition.
+For those out of the loop, this saying stems back to the 15th century and involves burning a dummy known as a Guy, named after the man who was arrested for the gunpowder plot against parliament.

 In more recent years the traditions have waned in favour of more simplistic events that usually revolve around firework displays and burning bonfires.
 However, the complications of such a celebration should be considered, especially when fireworks are so easily available on the market for all to enjoy at home without the need for attending pre-planned public displays.